Julian Rochfort Belfrage: Life

-Julian Rochfort Belfrage was born in London on 19 February 1934, the son of Bruce Belfrage, an actor and BBC radio newsreader, and the actress Joan Henley.
+Julian Rochfort Belfrage was born in London on 19 February 1934, the son of actress Joan Henley and Bruce Belfrage, an actor and BBC radio newsreader.
 He started his career as understudy to Peter Barkworth in the West End play Roar Like a Dove.
-Despite the theatrical background of his family, his acting career wasn't entirely successful, and Belfrage was later persuaded to use his talents to become a theatrical agent alongside Kenneth Carten.
+Despite the theatrical background of his family, his acting career was not successful and he was later persuaded to become a theatrical agent alongside Kenneth Carten.

-In the 1960s he joined another London agency, Terence Plunkett-Green, before going into partnership with Michael Whitehall, trading as Leading Artists.
+In the 1960s he joined the London agency, Terence Plunkett-Green, before going into partnership with Michael Whitehall, trading as Leading Artists.
 When his partnership with Whitehall ended, he set up Julian Belfrage Associates.
 Belfrage persuaded Daniel Day-Lewis to play Christy Brown in My Left Foot, a part for which Day-Lewis won an Oscar.
 Belfrage described the moment as the happiest day of his life.

+Belfrage married firstly, Gilly Pratt, with whom he had two sons, one of whom, Crispian Belfrage, became a Hollywood actor.
+He married, secondly, Victoria Van Moyland, who inherited his agency.

 An ardent racegoer, Belfrage owned several racehorses.
-He died in London on 28 December 1994 and a number of races were subsequently named in his honour; the Julian Belfrage Memorial Chase, fpr example, was held at Towcester Racecourse on 19 March 1997.
+He died in London on 28 December 1994 and a number of races were subsequently named in his honour; the Julian Belfrage Memorial Chase, for example, was held at Towcester Racecourse on 19 March 1997.

-Belfrage married firstly, Gilly Pratt, by whom he had two sons, one of whom, Crispian Belfrage, became a Hollywood actor.
-He married, secondly, Victoria Van Moyland, who inherited his agency.
 On Belfrage's death, Daniel Day-Lewis is said to have suffered a nervous breakdown, as Belfrage had become a father figure in his life.